eic/irt/README.md

 that dd4hep sources are available either via cvmfs or locally, and athena detector software is installed.  .
-For the sake of completeness, the following sequence of commands installs all what is needed under /tmp, assuming that eic-shell was just started (see [ATHENA software]https://eic.phy.anl.gov/ip6 for further details):
+For the sake of completeness, the following sequence of commands installs all what is needed under /tmp, assuming that eic-shell was just started, see [ATHENA software](https://eic.phy.anl.gov/ip6) for further details:

 ```
 # In the following /tmp/ATHENA is supposed to be a *link* to a safe scratch directory